|

 Brodaty, H. & Moore, C. M. (1997)

-a comparison of three scoring methods in a memory disorders
+Type: a comparison of three scoring methods in a memory

-of daily living in dementia: development of the Bristol
+activities of daily living in dementia: development of

-Activities of Daily Living scales.
-Age and Ageing,
+the Bristol Activities of Daily Living scales.
+Age

 25, 113-120.[Abstract]